UoM-RAICo1/raico-docs/source/robots/Mobile Robots/ClearpathJackal/charging.rst

 Note the battery safety in below:
     - Do not store or use the pack at temperatures above +60 °C or below -19 °C.
     - Avoid puncturing or disassembling the pack.
-    - Dispose of the pack at your local hazardous waste authority.
-    - When traveling with Jackal, check your airline's regulations on lithium batteries.
-If allowed, carry the pack in your hand luggage to maintain it under normal cabin conditions.